 The club was entered into Division 7 of the SAAFL competition and played its first full season at senior level in 1997.
 The club gained promotion in its first season and appointed John Economou as our senior coach.
 The club remained in Division 6 until its Premiership season in 2003.
 Although the club played in Division 6 for 5 years without success at A Grade level, the B Grade was a very strong force in the Division 6 Reserves competition.
 This led to a number of Finals appearances and was capped with a Premiership in 2001 and a Grand Final appearance in 2004 in the Division 5 Reserves competition.
 The introduction of a C Grade in 1998 was proof that the club was growing and the side consolidated its position in the Division 9 North competition very quickly.
 Finals appearances in 2005 and 2006 gave the club the depth it required to set a base for coaches to develop.
 After three seasons in Division 5 the club had a very average season in 2006, which saw it finishing in 15th place and subsequently relegated to Division 6.
 Over the close season the committee worked diligently to employ a new senior coach and it announced that Ashley Mitchell, a proven A Grade coach, would lead the club into the 2007 season and beyond.
 Ashley took the club to Division 4 in consecutive seasons before handing over the reins to former Tea Tree Gully A Grade Coach, Mark Weaver.
 The club gained promotion to Division 3 in Mark’s first season but after a season hampered by injuries we were relegated back to Division 4 the following year.
 The committee re-appointed Ashley Mitchell in 2012 but work commitments only allowed Ashley to coach for the one season.

-Our Junior Development program has grown over our twenty years and the club is now a very strong force within the North Eastern Metropolitan Junior Football Association (NEMJFA).
-Junior football is played on a Sunday although the NEMJFA are now programming night football on a Friday evening.
-The club offers junior football from Under 6 levels to Under 16 level.
-Numbers have increased over the twenty years, which has consequently led to the number of teams the club fields every Sunday increasing.
-In the season 2006 the club ran 17 junior sides with a membership of around 400 children making up these teams, we now run 22 sides with around 500 children playing junior football at the club.
+Our Junior Development program has grown over our twenty years and the club is now a very strong force within the SANFL Juniors.
+Junior football is played on Friday nights & Sundays.
+The club offers junior football from Under 7 levels to Under 17.5 level.
+Numbers have increased over the twenty five years, which has consequently led to the number of teams the club fields every Sunday increasing.
+In the season 2006 the club ran 17 junior sides with a membership of around 400 children making up these teams, we now run 31 sides and an Auskick program with around 600+ children playing junior football at the club.
 Parents and volunteers coach the teams and all coaches are qualified to AFL Level 1 standard.
 The club philosophy is for children to enjoy themselves while learning the skills of Australian Rules football.
-It is the clubs policy that all children will play at least 3 quarters of football in grades Under 6 to Under 13 grades and coaches are instructed to make sure players are rotated through the various positions.
-In the older age groups players are guaranteed at least a of half of football each week, but again coaches are encouraged to make sure where possible players play three quarters and are rotated through the various positions.

-In 2004 the clubs junior committee setup a Senior Colts policy.
-This policy was set up to assist the development of Under 14 to Under 16 players in their quest to play football at their highest level and ready them for senior football.
-When players reach Under 13 level the SANFL clubs request the club to send out three players from the various age levels to try out for their development squads.
-The Golden Grove Football Club services North Adelaide, Norwood and Central District Football Clubs in the SANFL.
-The club is very honored to be able to display many players who have taken the steps to play in the SANFL as well as 6 former juniors who are currently playing in the AFL.
+The Golden Grove Football Club is aligned with Central District Football Clubs in the SANFL.
+The club is very honored to be able to display many players who have taken the steps to play in the SANFL as well as former juniors who are currently playing in the AFL.

 Due to increased numbers we are able to field multiple sides in various age groups and the Junior Committee has set up a program to assist Coaches to allocate players to make sure these players are assisted in their development.
 This program monitors players progress during pre-season training and during the season and has been used with great success.